jeffhuang4704/learn-k8s/notes/crd-cr-part-1.md

 - Retries: Automatically trying again when an operation fails.
 - Conflict management: Handling situations where multiple changes happen at the same time.

+**Note:**

-2. A custom controller can be designed to process many kinds of Custom Resource Definitions (CRDs).
+- A custom controller can be designed to process many kinds of Custom Resource Definitions (CRDs).
-3. A custom controller can process existing types of resources, not just custom ones (CRDs).
+- A custom controller can process existing types of resources, not just custom ones (CRDs).

 </details>